raspberrypi/picotool/README.md

 ### Block devices

 MicroPython and CircuitPython, eventually the SDK and others may support one or more storage devices in flash.
 We already have macros to define these, and they can be accessed with the [`bdev`](#bdev) commands.
-In the future backup/restore and even fuse mount might be interesting additions.
+In the future, backup/restore and even fuse mount might be interesting additions.

 These can be tagged using the `bi_block_device` macro:
 ```c